Frequently Asked Questions

 University of Illinois at Urbana-Champaign

 Contained within this page is frequently asked questions by students and their accompanying answers.
-Please look over both the syllabus and the content on this page for commonly asked questions prior to writing an e-mail or posting on the discussion forum.
+Please look over both the policies and the content on this page for commonly asked questions prior to writing an e-mail or posting on the discussion forum.

 As a graduate student, should I take STAT 385?